cis-ds/course-site/content/notes/topic-modeling.markdown

 ### Example: This is Jeopardy!

-Here we draw an example directly from the `LDAvis` package to visualize a $K = 100$ topic LDA model of 200,000+ Jeopardy! "answers" and categories.
+Here we draw an example directly from the `LDAvis` package to visualize a `\(K = 100\)` topic LDA model of 200,000+ Jeopardy! "answers" and categories.
 The model is pre-generated and relevant components from the `LDA()` function are already stored in a list for us.
 In order to visualize the model, we need to convert this to a JSON file using `createJSON()` and then pass this object to `serVis()`.

 ```r